Welcome back to CS 124! You are not alone.

 Immutability is an important software design principle.

-So while it may not seem completely clear why this is so important now, start today we'll try and take advantages of
+So while it may not seem completely clear why this is so important now, starting now we’ll try and take advantages of

 val and Kotlin’s other immutability features to reduce the amount of mutability in our code.